Mute a Chrome Tab in 3 Methods [Phone, PC, & Mac]

 Muting a tab in Opera is similarly easy, by simply right-clicking on it and selecting the Mute tab option.

-When you hover the mouse over the tab, you’ll see that the audio symbol is marked with an X, similarly with the Windows audio icon.
+When you hover the mouse over the tab, you’ll see that the audio symbol is marked with an X, similarly to the Windows audio icon.

-How do I mute an audio tab in Google Chrome?
+How do I mute a tab in Chrome?

 The website should now be muted, and no more audio should be heard from it.
 In order to reverse this change, simply right-click the tab again and select Unmute this site.